Residual checking with sdmTMB

 We can see just by looking at these fits that the Poisson model inflates the spatial random field standard deviation (SD) compared to the truth.
 The model missing the ‘a1’ predictor does so to a lesser degree.

-Here are randomized quantile residuals at fixed effect MLEs (Maximum Likelihood Estimates) and random effects that maximize the log likelihood at estimated fixed effects:
+Here are randomized quantile residuals with fixed effect at their MLEs (Maximum Likelihood Estimates) and random effects taken from a single sample of their approximate distribution (more details below):

 rq_res <- rq_res[is.finite(rq_res)] # some Inf